 Bunge (BG) Gains As Market Dips: What You Should Know

-Coming into today, shares of the agribusiness and food company had gained 0.1% in the past month.
-In that same time, the Basic Materials sector gained 7.22%, while the S&P 500 gained 2.18%.
+Coming into today, shares of the agribusiness and food company had lost 3.99% in the past month.
+In that same time, the Basic Materials sector gained 8.62%, while the S&P 500 gained 4.57%.

-Bunge will be looking to display strength as it nears its next earnings release, which is expected to be February 8, 2023.
-On that day, Bunge is projected to report earnings of $3.17 per share, which would represent a year-over-year decline of 9.17%.
-Meanwhile, our latest consensus estimate is calling for revenue of $18.71 billion, up 12.13% from the prior-year quarter.
+Investors will be hoping for strength from Bunge as it approaches its next earnings release, which is expected to be February 8, 2023.
+On that day, Bunge is projected to report earnings of $3.19 per share, which would represent a year-over-year decline of 8.6%.
+Our most recent consensus estimate is calling for quarterly revenue of $18.23 billion, up 9.25% from the year-ago period.

 It is also important to note the recent changes to analyst estimates for Bunge.
-These recent revisions tend to reflect the evolving nature of short-term business trends.
-With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.
+These revisions help to show the ever-changing nature of near-term business trends.
+As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

 The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
-Over the past month, the Zacks Consensus EPS estimate has moved 0.32% higher.
-Bunge is currently a Zacks Rank #3 (Hold).
+Within the past 30 days, our consensus EPS projection has moved 0.38% higher.
+Bunge is currently a Zacks Rank #2 (Buy).

-Digging into valuation, Bunge currently has a Forward P/E ratio of 8.3.
-This valuation marks a premium compared to its industry's average Forward P/E of 7.92.
+Digging into valuation, Bunge currently has a Forward P/E ratio of 8.19.
+This represents a premium compared to its industry's average Forward P/E of 8.14.